0x1eef/sourcezap/README.md

 #### Configuration

 After installation is complete the sourcezap environment should be setup.
-That involves the creation of the _sourcezap user and group, as well as the creation of /home/_sourcezap.
-A user should also be added to the _sourcezap group.
+That involves the creation of the '\_sourcezap' user and group, as well as the creation of /home/\_sourcezap.
+A user should also be added to the '\_sourcezap' group.
 The process is mostly automated:

 ```sh
 doas -u root -- sourcezap setup